SuperCowPowers/zat/docs/examples.rst

 **Example Output:**
-Run this example script on your Bro IDS dns.log...
+Run this example script on your Bro dns.log...

 ::